BAYSIDE PROJECTS

 Accrediting agencies analyze the administrative personnel listed in the institution's catalog and organizational chart to determine the school's support system for daily operations and to dedicate to the accreditation process.
 Once a school starts the accreditation process, additional personnel will be required to assist the team in charge of documentation and exhibits.

-12 - Has Not Being Denied Accreditation or Candidacy Status
+12 - Has Not Been Denied Accreditation or Candidacy Status

 Many accrediting agencies are no longer accepting institutions that have lost accreditation status, have been denied accreditation, or have lost Federal Financial Aid.